GoogleCloudPlatform/chef-google-compute/README.md

   Path portion of the URL.

 * `tests[]/service`
-  A reference to BackendService resource
+  A reference to expected BackendService resource the given URL should be mapped to.

 #### Label
 Set the `um_label` property when attempting to set primary key